 Ease of Use

 Overall, I wouldn’t say that the Rancilio Silvia is a straightforward machine.
-The temperature surfing and the powerful steam mean that it’s a device that requires some practice.
-But, in this era where we have smart devices and are used to convenience, it’s certainly an experience that will divide people.
+The temperature surfing and the powerful steam will take some time and effort to truly master.
+In this era where we have smart devices and are used to convenience, it’s certainly a learning curve that will divide future users.

-It’s already entirely of a challenge to make great espresso and coffee drinks, and this is especially the case with something like the Rancilio Silvia.
+It’s already somewhat of a challenge to make great espresso and coffee drinks at home, and this is especially the case with something like the Rancilio Silvia.

 If you want a hobby and plan to spend some time on coffee forums and watching latte art tutorials online, you’ll have a rewarding coffee journey with the Silvia.